freb97/dynamic-array-linked-list/README.md

-# Dynamic Modules Array
+# Dynamic Modules Array and Linked List

-Dynamically growing array of a custom struct "Module"
+Dynamically growing array and linked list of a custom struct "Module"

 ## Build